Video games in North Korea: Arcades

 Amusement arcades were the first way that video games became widely available to North Koreans, having first appeared in the country in the early 1990s.
 Arcades are common in the country.
 Popular arcade game genres include light-gun shooter games, pinball machines, and virtual reality games.
-The Pyongyang Gold Lane is a bowling alley that has foreign arcade cabinets like Daytona USA available to play.
+The Pyongyang Gold Lane is a bowling alley that has foreign arcade cabinets like Cyber Cycles and Daytona USA available to play.
 The Rungra People's Pleasure Ground also has foreign arcade games such as Monaco GP and Let's Go Jungle.

 Mobile games

 Mobile gaming is popular in North Korea, and most people in Pyongyang own smartphones.
 According to a 2021 estimate by the South Korean organization Korea Institute for National Unification, around 23% of North Koreans own a smartphone.
 In large cities such as Pyongyang, there are physical stores that sell apps and games for people to install onto their phones.
 Smartphones in North Korea cannot access the Internet, but rather access the Kwangmyong, North Korea's intranet service.
 North Korean phones run a modified version of an Android operating system.
-The localized Android operating system used in North Korea restricts users from downloading unapproved software or viewing unsanctioned media.
+This operating system restricts users from downloading unapproved software or viewing unsanctioned media.